Carolyn worked as a technical writer, software user interface designer, and as a gig writer way before it was hip.

 Some Traditional Ways to Induce Labor

-Most of my friends who are mothers of small children have included extensive walking as part of the natural labor inducing methodology.
+Most of my friends who are mothers of small children have included extensive walking as part of the natural labor-inducing methodology.
 A nice long walk around the neighborhood is a low-strain way of helping gravity position the baby in the birth canal.
 If you are truly close, this will feel like a watermelon or small cantaloupe is squeezing between your pelvic bones, but this late in the pregnancy, remember that's a good thing.
-Remember to bring your cell phone, a bottle of water, and a friend that can carry you on his or her back should your water break.
+Remember to bring your cell phone, a bottle of water, and a friend who can carry you on their back should your water break.

 Closely related to walking, and quite a bit more ambitious, is stair stepping.
 One article I read suggested that the pregnant mother scale two steps at a time.
 Scaling the stairs in this way is supposed to help thin and stretch your muscles.

 If, like me, you aren't fortunate enough to own your own swimming pool, you will need to go through your closet and find something stretchy to wear.
-Don't worry about shaving your legs either.
-Everyone at the pool will be gawking at your huge, pregnant stomach instead.
-If you are 9 months pregnant during the summer months, a good swim will have two effects: the water will bouy up that big belly of yours and take ALL of the strain off of the muscles that are trying to hold you together.
+Don't worry about shaving your legs; everyone at the pool will be gawking at your huge, pregnant stomach instead.
+If you are nine months pregnant during the summer months, a good swim will have two effects: the water will buoy up that big belly of yours and take ALL of the strain off of the muscles that are trying to hold you together.
 With this added level of comfort, you will find yourself much better able to focus on swimming, frog stepping, or jumping jacks, and the exertion might just help you to sleep through the night before giving birth.

 Update--I read that it is precisely the laxative effect of castor oil that causes contractions.
 As the bowels empty, the stomach contracts.
 This can trigger regular contractions in an already due pregnant woman.